Cl0v1s/Pokemon-Go-WebAPI/README.md

 ## 1. Description

 This project aims to provide a JSON API allowing to retrieve data from the Pokemon Go servers reachable by any system connected to the Internet.
+The system is based on the [Tjado's](https://github.com/tejado) work, [pgoapi](https://github.com/tejado/pgoapi).

-In the future, the service will propose a "card" system to show your ingame progression to your friends.
+The service also propose a "card" system to show your ingame progression to your friends at https://chaipokoi.github.io/Pokemon-Go-WebAPI/.

 Please note that your login informations are encrypted, not saved and will not be used by anyone expect yourself.